Every product is carefully selected by our editors. If you buy from a link, we may earn a commission.

 When used to its best purpose, a knife is a multipurpose tool.
 (Who really wants to be in a knife fight anyway?
 Bowie barely survived his first one).
 A sharp blade is near limitless in its functions, from filleting a freshly caught fish to making an emergency repair on a ripped tent.

-This guide provides information on the nine top fixed blades for a variety of activities and applications.
+This guide provides information on the ten top fixed blades for a variety of activities and applications.
 In it, we break down each model based on key features like length, weight, materials, price and more.

 BEST FIXED BLADE KNIFEGerber Terracraft Read More